 Klipsch R-100SW vs SVS PB-1000

-Klipsch is more affordable, but the SVS PB1000 subwoofer should be your first choice.
+Klipsch speakers are more affordable, but the SVS PB1000 subwoofer should be your first choice.

-The Klipsch R-100SW’s back has line-level/LFE RCA jacks, while the SVS PB-1000 features stereo line-level RCA inputs and a speaker-level binding post input.
-You can connect more devices to the SVS PB-1000 than you can with the R-100SW.
+The Klipsch R-100SW has some jacks at the back called line-level/LFE RCA jacks.
+The SVS PB-1000 has different jacks called stereo line-level RCA inputs and a speaker-level binding post input.
+You can connect more devices to the SVS PB-1000 than you can with the Klipsch R-100SW.

 The SVS PB-1000 is a powerhouse with its 300 watts RMS power and 720 watts peak power.
 The Klipsch R-100SW’s main advantage is the SVS PB-1000’s frequency range of 19 to 270 Hz.
-This allows it to produce a wider spectrum of low-frequency sound.
+This allows it to produce a wider spectrum of low-frequency sound quality.

 The Klipsch S-100SW is a great choice when it comes to price and performance.
 It is significantly less expensive than the SVS PB-1000 so it is a better choice for those who have entry-level home theater equipment.

-These subwoofers are more suited to watching videos or playing games, as they have a ported box construction.
+These Klipsch and SVS subwoofers are more suited to watching videos or playing games, as they have a ported box construction.
 They will still perform well listening to music.
-However, if you are looking for subs that can be used to watch movies or play video games, a sealed box like the SB-1000 might be a better choice.
+However, if you are looking for subwoofers that can be used to watch movies or play video games, a sealed box like the SB-1000 might be a better choice.